 Conspiratorialism, often in the name of anti-conspiratorialism, is now the American default.
 The New York Times recently asserted “belief that Black Lives Matter protests caused widespread violence” was a “conspiracy theory” — outraging many, surprising none.
 The gulf between America’s Q-Anon cargo cult, heralding a glorious return to power for Heritage America, and the high-status Russia collusion cryptographers, is impossible to mend.
 The distance between your average Red Tribesmen and Blues Tribesmen is similarly vast.
 If one were to show the same burning building to members of opposing tribes, it would be impossible for them to agree on what was happening before their eyes.

 The relationship between power and knowledge runs down to the very foundation of every society.
 At its metanarrative heart, there will always be something beyond criticism, justified by itself alone.
 Blasphemy laws arise to defend this core from injury, and to protect the people from being led astray.
 Today, the ‘seamless garment’ of kaleidoscopic minority ‘rights’ are this unquestionable center in American public life.
 This, the IDW understands — but their response is woefully inadequate.
 They seek a revival of an open public square, in which they will compete and triumph in a ‘battle of ideas’.
-Joseph de Maistre saw clearly in his Generative Principle of Constitutions that society’s spiritual core is not determined by elocution or intellectualism.
-As he writes, “fundamental principles of political constitutions exist prior to all written law.”
-It is not that a critical mass of Americans was persuaded to support abortion, gay marriage, or Black Lives Matter.
+Joseph de Maistre saw clearly in his Generative Principle of Constitutions that society’s spiritual core is not determined by elocution or intellectualism, that “fundamental principles of political constitutions exist prior to all written law.”
+It is not that a critical mass of Americans was persuaded to support abortion, gay marriage, or BLM.
 These were victories delivered by judicial fiat or mass intimidation.
 Power inscribes new constitutions in man’s heart, and moves society in its stead.
 The IDW, an elitist project without elitist influence, can not change society with either podcast or polemic.
 Only power can do that.